 Rebecca Staudenmaier received her BS in Life Sciences and MS in Biology from Kansas State University.
 Her master’s research focused on Developmental and Space Biology.
 As such she had the unique opportunity to send experiments up on the space shuttle through a special grant from NASA.

 After graduating, she worked on the Human Genome Project at Oak Ridge National Lab in Oak Ridge, Tennessee.
 Later, she worked as a Pathology Assistant in Knoxville, Tennessee.

 Rebecca stays active in her spare time pursuing her own art, gardening, keeping fit and enjoying the outdoors with her family.
-Her three children attend LCS this year and will be in the seventh, ninth and eleventh grades.

 Room 215: Academy